pulibrary/imagecat-rails/README.md

 2. Configure it using the Access key ID and Secret Access key attached to your account.
 Do this by running `aws configure` or following instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html).

 - Use default region `us-east-1`

+- If you added the key to a new config stanza in your ~/.aws/credentials, you'll need to run aws commands with the --profile command line option

 ## Install lux